PhilTheGM/DeathwatchAndAscension/characterCreation/specialities/AdeptaSororitas.md

 * +5 BS or Ag
 * **You Gain**: Pilot(Personal), Tactics(Assault), Ambidexterous, Two Weapon Wielder(Balistic), Pistol Weapon Training(Flame or Melta)
-* **Pick 6 of the following**: Acrobatics +10, Awareness +10, Contortionist, Demolition, Intimidate, Navigate(Surface), Shadowing, Silent Move, Survival, Pilot(Any), Pilot(Personal) +10,Tracking, Assasin Strike, Gunslinger, Hatred(Any), Leap Up, Two Weapon Wielder(Melee), True Grit
+* **Pick 6 of the following**: Acrobatics +10, Awareness +10, Contortionist, Demolition, Intimidate, Navigate(Surface), Shadowing, Silent Move, Survival, Pilot(Any), Pilot(Personal) +10,Tracking, Assasin Strike, Gunslinger,  Faith Talent, Hatred(Any), Leap Up, Two Weapon Wielder(Melee), True Grit
 * Once per combat, as a reaction, you can declare you have Unnatural Toughness(3) for a full turn.
 Warp based attacks (including those made by deamons) will count you you as having Unnatural Toughness(4).
 * You may spend a fate point to act in the suprise round of a combat.
 If you do so, you do not count as being suprised.
 * **Equipment**:
   * Seraphim Jump Pack
   * You can choose 1 from the following list:
-    * Bolt pistol, 4 Frag grenades, 4 Krak grenades, 1 melta bomb.
-Both og the seraphims bolt pistols recieve the reliable quality
+    * Godwyn-De'az Boltpistol, 4 Frag grenades, 4 Krak grenades, 1 melta bomb.
     * 2 Seraphim Hand Flamers, 2 Frag grenades, 2 Krak grenades
     * 2 Seraphim Fusion pistols
     * 1 Powersword, 1 Frag grenade, 1 Krak grenade